Kick (service): Content moderation

 Kick CEO Ed Craven stated in an interview that "people are realizing [that] the more controversial they are, the more shock factor involved in their content, the more viewers they get, and it can sometimes be a dangerous mix in that regard".
 He further said that Kick was in the process of adapting and deciding what type of content it should deem acceptable.
 In late 2023, Kick content creators Ice Poseidon and Sam Pepper were detained by Australian police after an incident involving a man they had met earlier that day.
-They attempted to film the man and a sex worker, both of whom had consented to be filmed, engaging in sexual activity in a hotel room.
-The situation escalated when the man initially prevented the sex worker from leaving.
-Following the incident, some streamers considered leaving the platform.
+They attempted to film the man and a sex worker, both of whom had consented to be filmed, engaging in sexual activity.
+The person meeting the woman pointed the camera out to her.
+She again consented to being filmed.
+Unbeknownst to the sex worker, she was being livestreamed by the camera.
+The interactions with the sex worker took place in a living room.
+After several minutes of the encounter, the woman then said she received a message from a friend who warned her the meeting was a set-up: Denino and fellow streamer Sam Pepper were hidden in an adjacent bedroom watching the stream.
+Ed Craven, founder and owner of the streaming platform Kick, was active in the stream chat while this was unfolding, sending laughing emotes.
+The woman attempted to leave the hotel room but was temporarily blocked by the third streamer.
+She then called she situation "creepy" and tried leaving again.
+The man insisted it was just them two and chased after her when she left.
+Later, Denino and Pepper exited the hotel and were apprehended by police officers.
+They were later released without charge.
+After the incident, some streamers considered leaving the platform with some vowing to leave.
 In response to the incident and backlash, Kick updated its guidelines, adding a report button for rule-breaking content and introducing regulations on staff participation in "high-risk" livestreams.

 In late 2024, Kick implemented changes to its gambling policies to address concerns over harmful and exploitative content.
 Effective 1 February 2025, the platform permits gambling streams only from sites that use ID verification to ensure users are at least 18 years old.